GeoscienceAustralia/sira/installation/README.md

 -----------------------------------------

-We provide a minimal core requirements file suitable for headless HPC runs, and an optional visualization set for notebooks/plots.
+We provide a minimal core requirements file suitable for headless HPC runs, and an optional visualisation set for notebooks/plots.
 Critical pins live in a small constraints file to keep installs reproducible but flexible.

 Files: